jubishop/Tusk/README.md

 ![Image of Ranks](./images/ranks.png)

 - To get your own ranks, simply type `!ranks`
-- To get the ranks of another registered player, follow the command with the name, nickname, or @mention of another discord member.
+- To get the ranks of another registered player, follow the command with the @mention of another discord member.
-  - ***Example***: `!ranks jubi`
   - ***Example***: `!ranks @jubi`
 - Every time a rank is checked, the role of that player will be updated to their current highest rank.
 (If the `Manage Roles` permission has been granted)